angelovangel/nxf-bcl/README.md

 # nxf-bcl

-xx
-A simple [nextflow](https://www.nextflow.io/) pipeline for obtaining Illumina run metrics (InterOp) and generation of fastq files (bcl2fastq).
+A simple [nextflow](https://www.nextflow.io/) pipeline for obtaining Illumina run metrics (InterOp) and generation of fastq files (`bcl2fastq`) from Illumina raw data.
 The input is an Illumina run folder (with bcl files) and a SampleSheet.csv file.
-So far tested with runs from NextSeq and MiSeq machines.
+The pipeline has been tested with runs from all Illumina machines.
 Run it with:

 ```bash
 nextflow run angelovangel/nxf-bcl --runfolder illumina_folder